Relintai/pandemonium_engine_docs/tutorials/step_by_step/scripting_languages.md

 VisualScript.

-When working with GDNative, the available types, functions, and properties closely resemble Godot's actual C++ API.
+When working with GDNative, the available types, functions, and properties closely resemble Pandemonium's actual C++ API.

 Summary
 -------